bachya/Sifttter-Redux/README.md

 # Cron Job

-By installing an entry to the Raspberry Pi's `crontab`, Sifttter Redux can be run automatically on a schedule.
+By installing an entry to a `crontab`, Sifttter Redux can be run automatically on a schedule.
+The aim of this project was to use a Raspberry Pi; as such, the instructions below are specifically catered to that platform.
+That said, it should be possible to install and configure on any *NIX platform.

 One issue that arises is the loading of the bundled gems; because `cron` runs in a limited environment, it does not automatically know where to find installed gems.